 "First comes love, then comes marriage, then comes baby in a baby carriage?"
 Eh, not so much anymore.
 When you take into account second marriages, couples waiting longer to tie the knot, biological clocks, and the way the universe seems to love throwing out a massive surprise every now and again, it's not unusual for couples to deviate from the playground rhyme's family planning strategy.

-And on your wedding day, you'll of course want to include all your bundles of joys—but this becomes tricky if your babe is little more than a bundle at this point.
+And on your wedding day, you'll, of course, want to include all your bundles of joy—but this becomes tricky if your babe is little more than a bundle at this point.

-Fellow owner/planner Lindsey Nickel of Lovely Day Events—which mostly services Wyoming, California, and destinations—agrees: "It's this funny question of like, 'How can they be there and involved, but not too involved?'"
+Fellow owner and planner Lindsey Nickel of Lovely Day Events—which mostly services Wyoming, California, and destinations—agrees: "It's this funny question of like, 'How can they be there and involved, but not too involved?'"

-Still, when BRIDES tasked both of these women with recommending ideas for incorporating a little newborn (12 months or less!) into a bride's big day, they made it look easy—and gave some quality advice about making the process as stress-free as possible.
+Still, when Brides tasked both of these women with recommending ideas for incorporating a little newborn (12 months or less!) into a bride's big day, they made it look easy—and gave some quality advice about making the process as stress-free as possible.
+Here are nine ways to incorporate your newborn baby on your wedding day.

 If your baby can't walk, let the good times roll instead.
 "Just have someone pull him or her down the aisle in a wagon," says Skinner.
 "You could also have the rings tied around the baby's wrist or feet with a bow.
 Then, when the couple goes to get the rings off, they each pull in order to untie the rings together.
 That makes for a sweet, symbolic moment."